 World Ozone Day or International Day for the prevention of the Ozone Layer is observed each year on 16 September.
 The objective of this day is to spread awareness among the people about the depletion of the Ozone layer and search for possible ways to preserve it.
 The ozone layer protects life on earth by absorbing the UV rays of Sun.

 World Patient Safety Day is observed globally on 17 September every year.
-The World Patient Safety Day 2021 theme is “Safe maternal and newborn care”.
+The World Patient Safety Day 2023 theme is “Engaging patients for patient safety”.
 This day is celebrated to make people globally aware of patient safety and urge them to show their commitment to making healthcare safe.
-This year WHO urges all stakeholders to “Act now for safe and respectful childbirth”
+This year WHO urges all stakeholders to “Act now for safe and respectful childbirth”.

 World Alzheimer’s Day is observed every year on 21 September around the world.
 The purpose of the day is to raise awareness and challenge the common stigma that surrounds Alzheimer-related dementia.
 This campaign was launched in 2012 to spread awareness about Alzheimer’s, this year marked as 10th World Alzheimer’s month.

 International day of peace observed every year on 21 September.
-The theme of International day of peace 2021 is: Recovering better for an equitable and sustainable world.
+The theme of International day of peace 2023 is: “Actions for Peace: Our Ambition for the #GlobalGoals”.
 UN Assembly declared this day to strengthen ideals of peace by observing 24 hours of non-violence and cease-fire.

 World Rose Day is celebrated annually on 22 September.
 This day is observed every year in the honor of 12-year-old Melinda Rose, who was diagnosed with the rarest blood cancer.
 The purpose to celebrate this day is to cheer people who have been affected by cancer and remind them they are not alone in the battle against this deadliest disease.